hapi-robo/temi-guide/docs/source/developer/set-robot-pose.rst

 :posX: Position along the X-coordinate frame in meters.
 :posY: Position along the Y-coordinate frame in meters.
-:yaw: Yaw rotation in degrees.
+:yaw: Yaw rotation in degrees, with respect to the coordinate frame.
 :tilt: Robot's screen tilt angle in degrees.
-This value ranges between -25 degrees (screen tilted downwards) to +55 degrees (screen tilted upwards).
+This value ranges between -25 degrees (screen tilted fully downwards) to +55 degrees (screen tilted fully upwards).

 Example